CavCed/Data-Analytics-Portfolio/SQL/Video Game Analysis/Full Analysis.md

 b.)
 How much does each genre sale on a global level?

-- Action, Sports, and shooting games sold the most

 ![image](https://github.com/CavCed/Data-Analytics-Portfolio/assets/154090883/c785d47c-0dbe-415d-a121-962a4cd863be)

 c.)
 How do genre preferences differ between North America, Europe, Japan, and other regions?